califano-lab/vespa/README.md

 # install vespa
 library(devtools)

+install_github("califano-lab/vespa.db")

 install_github("califano-lab/vespa")
 ```

 ## Usage
-For further information about the data, refer to the [`vespa.tutorial`](https://github.com/califano-lab/vespa.tutorial) documentation, as well as the R-package help pages for information on individual functions:
+For further information on usage, refer to the [`vespa.tutorial`](https://github.com/califano-lab/vespa.tutorial) documentation, as well as the R-package help pages for information on individual functions:

 ```
 library(vespa)